Chart Color Schemes

 Population growth drivers in Kilsyth are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of Kilsyth is estimated at around 13,039.
-This reflects an increase of 1,340 people since the 2021 Census, which reported a population of 11,699.
-The change is inferred from AreaSearch's estimation of the resident population as 12,539 following examination of ABS ERP data release in June 2024 and an additional 297 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,397 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Kilsyth's growth of 11.5% since the 2021 census exceeded both the SA4 region (4.9%) and the national average.
-Overseas migration contributed approximately 36.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+By Feb 2026, the estimated population of Kilsyth was around 13,039, showing an increase of 1,340 people since the 2021 Census.
+The 2021 Census recorded a population of 11,699 in the suburb.
+This growth is inferred from AreaSearch's estimate of 12,539 residents following examination of ABS ERP data (June 2024) and validation of an additional 297 new addresses since the Census date.
+The population density was 1,397 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Kilsyth's growth rate of 11.5% since the 2021 census exceeded both the SA4 region (4.9%) and the national average, marking it as a notable growth leader.
+Overseas migration contributed approximately 36.0% of overall population gains during recent periods, with other drivers such as interstate migration and natural growth also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+AreaSearch projections for Kilsyth are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends project an above median population growth, with the suburb expected to increase by 2,761 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.6% in total over the 17 years.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+According to these projections, the suburb is expected to have an above median population growth compared to national areas, with an increase of 2,756 persons projected by 2041, reflecting a total increase of 17.3% over the 17 years.

 Frequently Asked Questions - Population